5G timeline: Here's when it could come to you

 5G connectivity is expensive, from the chips that help a device ping the network to the carrier that provides the service.
 For wearables like your smartwatch, fitness tracker and smart glasses (maybe like Amazon's new Echo Frames), the full 5G treatment might be overkill, and expensive enough to keep it off wearables even when 5G phones become more ubiquitous.

 But lower-powered 5G could reduce prices while keeping wearables connected.
-Right now, this variation on 5G, referred to in the image below as NR-Light, is on the tablet for future discussion -- but it isn't in development yet.
-Look for the first of their kind no earlier than 2023.
+Right now, this variation on 5G, referred to in the image below as NR-Light, is on the table for future discussion -- but it isn't in development yet.
+Look for the first of its kind no earlier than 2023, when Qualcomm predicts that batch of 5G enhancements will start becoming commercialized.

 For more on the speedy data technology, read up on all the myths surrounding 5G and how 5G can help shape the world beyond fast phones alone.